Royals vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers face Vinnie Pasquantino and the Kansas City Royals at Kauffman Stadium on Tuesday.
-First pitch is at 7:40 PM ET.
+Vinnie Pasquantino and the Kansas City Royals will square off against Marcus Semien and the Texas Rangers at Kauffman Stadium on Wednesday at 2:10 PM ET, in the final game of a three-game series.

-The Rangers are favored in this one, at -120, while the underdog Royals have +100 odds to play spoiler.
-The over/under is 9 runs for the game (with +100 odds to go over and -120 odds on the under).
+The favored Royals have -110 moneyline odds against the underdog Rangers, who are listed at -110.
+The over/under is 9 runs for the contest.

 Royals vs. Rangers Odds & Info